Ngā utu

 International student fees

-This compulsory levy funds services for students that are not covered by tuition fees.
+This compulsory fee funds services for students that are not covered by tuition fees.
 The services it funds include counselling, health services, financial advice, career guidance, student advocacy, student publications, and student representation.

-Find out more about the Student Services Levy.
+Find out more about the Student Services Fee.

-In 2023, the Student Assistance Levy is $28 (GST included) for all students.
-This levy is used to assist students suffering exceptional financial hardship.
+In 2025, the Student Hardship Fee is $32 (GST included) for all students.
+This fee is used to assist students suffering exceptional financial hardship.

 Additional costs